holoviz/panel/doc/tutorials/beginner/widgets.md

 pn.widgets.RadioButtonGroup(
     button_type="primary",
     button_style="outline",
-    description="The selected value",
+    description="Select a Study",
     name="Study",
     options=["Biology", "Chemistry", "Physics"],
     value="Physics",
 ).servable()
 ```

-You will notice how `Physics` is now displayed as the *initial* `value` and how the `Button` type and style was changed.
+You will notice how `Physics` is now displayed as the *initial* `value` and how the `Button`s type and style was changed.

 ## Recap